Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

-Shopping for the perfect vanity can feel like the never-ending task.
+Shopping for the perfect vanity can feel like a never-ending task.
 In addition to having more selection than ever before, people also have the pressure of time on their minds.
-The longer it takes to choose the right materials for a remodel, the more money is being lost because people are sitting idle.
+The longer it takes to choose the right materials for a remodel, the more money is lost because people are sitting idle.

 Related: How To Make A Bathroom Look And Feel Luxurious